+Keywords

-Keywords: validity; reproducibility; open science; transparency; research process
+validity, reproducibility, open science, transparency, research process

-The goal of this paper is to define, examine, and discuss the validity of research problems in primary psychological research.
-The psychological research process starts with (0) an idea about the phenomenon of interest, followed by (1) a research problem statement which includes a literature review of past research on the phenomenon and the research question the studies seek to answer (ideas can also follow from a literature review); followed by (2) theory and in the case of confirmatory research, predictions to answer the question; (3) study designs which use sampling, manipulation and measurement; and (4) data analyses and discussion of study results to assess the extent to which they solve the research problem and answer the research question (see e.g., Kerlinger, 1986; Trochim, 2006).
-Exploratory research follows a similar process, with the goal of generating, rather than testing predictions and hypotheses (Swedberg, 2020).
-Collectively, empirical research articles advance the literature by prompting new research problems and questions.
+The goal of this article is to define, examine, and discuss the validity of research problems in primary psychological research.
+The psychological-research process starts with (0) an idea about the phenomenon of interest, followed by (1) a research-problem statement that includes a literature review of past research on the phenomenon and the research question the studies seek to answer (ideas can also follow from a literature review); followed by (2) theory and, in the case of confirmatory research, predictions to answer the question; (3) study designs that use sampling, manipulation, and measurement; and (4) data analyses and discussion of study results to assess the extent to which they solve the research problem and answer the research question (see, e.g., Kerlinger, 1986; Trochim, 2006).
+Exploratory research follows a similar process, with the goal of generating rather than testing predictions and hypotheses (Swedberg, 2020).
+Empirical-research articles collectively advance the literature by prompting new research problems and questions.

-Currently, an evaluation of validity takes place at Steps 3 (study design) and 4 (data analysis, results, and discussion) of the research process, in which researchers both document and communicate their inferences, or judgments, about issues involving, for example, causality, effect sizes, measurement, or generalizability.
-Based on the documentation provided, readers of such research can scrutinize and evaluate the validity of researcher judgments and assess the extent to which relevant evidence supports the communicated inferences as true or correct (Shadish et al., 2002, p.
+An evaluation of validity currently takes place at Steps 3 (study design) and 4 (data analysis, results, and discussion) of the research process, in which researchers both document and communicate their inferences, or judgments, about issues involving, for example, causality, effect sizes, measurement, or generalizability.
+On the basis of the documentation provided, readers of such research can scrutinize and evaluate the validity of researcher judgments and assess the extent to which relevant evidence supports the communicated inferences as true or correct (Shadish et al., 2002, p.
 34).

-We argue that validity standards can also be meaningfully applied to what methodologists refer to as the problem statement (Campbell et al., 1982; Gall et al., 1996; Kerlinger, 1986), in which an idea is justified as worth studying by contrasting it with what is already known in the literature.
-In problem statements, authors characterize aspects of past research through quantitative judgments, which are inferences about quantities or amounts (e.g., "most theories of past research on X-Y have....;" "the findings on X-Y are inconsistent").
-These judgments are then contrasted with knowledge on the phenomenon (e.g., findings, theories, assumptions, or unstudied aspects of the phenomenon) which extend, contradict, or call into question the reviewed body of knowledge.
+We argue that validity standards can also be meaningfully applied to what methodologists refer to as the problem statement (J. P. Campbell et al., 1982; Gall et al., 1996; Kerlinger, 1986), in which an idea is justified as worth studying by contrasting it with what is already known in the literature.
+In problem statements, authors characterize aspects of past research through quantitative judgments, which are inferences about quantities or amounts (e.g., "most theories of past research on X-Y have . . ."; "the findings on X-Y are inconsistent").
+These judgments are then contrasted with knowledge on the phenomenon (e.g., findings, theories, assumptions, or unstudied aspects of the phenomenon) that extend, contradict, or call into question the reviewed body of knowledge.
 The "contribution" of a primary research article is to offer an answer to the resulting research question and solution to the research problem (Gall et al., 1996).
-The characterization of past research in quantitative terms involves empirical inferences that can be, to varying degrees truthful, accurate, or valid but we currently pay, as our empirical analyses show, little attention to it.
+The characterization of past research in quantitative terms involves empirical inferences that can be, to varying degrees, truthful, accurate, or valid but to which we currently pay, as our empirical analyses show, little attention.